psu13/mutable-states/content/A Beginner's Guide to the PSO.md

 The problem will be that the PSO does not play this music that much.
 But they do often enough for you to find a show or two like this every year.
 And in my experience these shows are almost always interesting and good.
 Along these lines another suggestion that I make to people is to go see the <a href="http://www.chambermusicpittsburgh.org">Chamber Music series</a> at Carnegie Music Hall.
 These small groups are more intimate, less intimidating,  and they also have more room for more experimental forms.

 But again, this is just what I think, and might not be right for you.
 Maybe what I think of as tired and oversold warhorses will turn out to be more your thing. *That's fine too*.
 The goal is to find something you want to hear live, because hearing it live will (hopefully) be great.
 I tend to think it's easier to connect with music that happened more recently, but this is by no means a universal rule.
 And really, for all my posturing ... the Beethoven 5th (or 3rd or 7th, or 6th) slaps.
 You really cannot go wrong.

+**Digression: Where to Sit**

+My favorite seats are at the front of Family Circle.
+Great blended sound with a lot detail and a good view of the whole stage.
+Decent leg room.
+The middle rows from around L to around R on the floor are also good.
+Just stay out from under ”the overhang”.
+The local paper ran a good <a href="https://www.post-gazette.com/ae/music/2019/10/14/Heinz-Hall-best-worst-seats-orchestra-concert-pittsburgh-symphony-acoustics/stories/201910070104">overview</a> a while back.

 **Final Thoughts**